 12. Almost all HBS admits from the industrial sector were women.

-It’s also noteworthy how many successful women applicants came from industry – particularly for HBS.
+It’s also noteworthy how many successful women applicants came from industry – particularly for Harvard Business School vs Stanford Business School.
 As the school looks for patterns of leadership, perhaps the idea of imagining a woman professional in a male-dominated offshore oil rig is a plus.
 Being able to talk about how you’ve managed to successfully thrive in a male-dominated environment is something that connects with the admissions offices.
 For tech, the gender balance was about half and half.
 On the software side it was dominated by men, while at the product management level, there was far more gender balance.

 VIEW THE ORIGINAL ANALYSES IN FORBES & DOWNLOAD THE DEEP DIVE REPORTS